exakat/exakat/docs/Rules.rst

 ####################

-When reading results with ext/Sqlite3, it is recommended to explicitely request SQLITE3_NUM or SQLITE3_ASSOC, while avoiding the default value and SQLITE3_BOTH.
+When reading results with ext/Sqlite3, it is recommended to explicitly request SQLITE3_NUM or SQLITE3_ASSOC, while avoiding the default value and SQLITE3_BOTH.

 .. code-block:: php